OllieJones/sqlite-object-cache/readme.txt

 == Upgrade Notice ==

 This release corrects a defect in `wp_cache_flush_runtime()`, which should not flush the persistent cache.
 That function is used by the action scheduler.

+If WP_CACHE_KEY_SALT is provided, it uses it correctly (sanitizing it before using it in a filename).

 It suppresses backups of the SQLite data in common backup plugins.